JuanCantu1/Microcontrollers/README.md

 # Microcontrollers

 # Introduction
-This project was completed at the University of Texas Rio Grande Valley as part of the EECE 3225 Electrical Engineering Lab 1 course by Juan Cantu and Kaysi Gutierrez during the Spring of 2023.
+This lab was completed at the University of Texas Rio Grande Valley as part of the EECE 3225 Electrical Engineering Lab 1 course by Juan Cantu and Kaysi Gutierrez during the Spring of 2023.